-I’m often forwarded articles related to green buildings asking my opinion.
-With a recent one, I agreed with the opening remarks that achieving LEED® certification is just table-stakes these days – we’ve believed that for a long time.
+Articles related to green building are forwarded to me often.
+One such article had opening remarks along the lines of achieving LEED® certification is just table-stakes these days.
+I completely agree – we’ve believed that for a long time.
 LEED provides excellent principles for designers, builders and property managers to follow, and we love helping clients use them to inspire measures above and beyond.
 But it doesn’t cover everything that could make a building truly green.

 Intrigued, I kept reading, but the article did not provide any more insight.
 It was just promoting technology that allows users to extract data from unrelated systems to provide insight and control of the energy and carbon impact of the building.
-This sort of technology could be very useful to some, but it cannot help if a building is not designed and built/renovated to be truly green in the first place.
+The opening made it sound like what followed would be the answer.
+While technology can be very useful as part of a holistic approach, it cannot make a building truly sustainable if it’s is not designed and built/renovated that way in the first place.

 You can pack all the technology you want into a bad building and it won’t make it green.

 What will actually help our buildings reach standards being promoted by governments and contained in new standards like the CaGBC’s Zero Carbon Building standard or the City of Toronto’s Zero Emissions Building Framework, is to simplify our buildings, to get back to basics.